mihadiv/fibonacci-socket-app/README.md

 ## 💡 Notes

-- All files use TCP sockets.
+- All components communicate using TCP sockets.
 - Both servers listen on IP `37.120.249.45`, port `8822`.
-- Make sure the server is running before starting the client.
+- Ensure the server is running before launching the corresponding client.
+- The C version returns the original Fibonacci sequence with sum, while the Python version returns the reversed sequence.